akkeris/controller-api/docs/API-Reference.md

 ### Using Temporary Tokens from Webhooks

-All webhooks contain a header `x-akkeris-token` that can be used to make calls against the Akkeris Apps API.
+Almost all webhooks contain a header `x-akkeris-token` that can be used to make calls against the Akkeris Apps API.
 This is a useful way to add functionality to Akkeris and implement Pipeline Status Checks or add additional innovations.
 This token does have certain limitaitons:

 * The token will contain the same (or less) permissions as the user who attached the webhook.
 * The token will only live for 1 hour after the webhook was called.